Postpositivism: History

 Historians identify two types of positivism: classical positivism, an empirical tradition first described by Henri de Saint-Simon and Auguste Comte in the first half of the 19th century, and logical positivism, which is most strongly associated with the Vienna Circle, which met near Vienna, Austria, in the 1920s and 1930s.
 Postpositivism is the name D.C.
 Phillips gave to a group of critiques and amendments which apply to both forms of positivism.

 One of the first thinkers to criticize logical positivism was Karl Popper.
 He advanced falsification in lieu of the logical positivist idea of verificationism.
 Falsificationism argues that it is impossible to verify that beliefs about universals or unobservables are true, though it is possible to reject false beliefs if they are phrased in a way amenable to falsification.

 In 1965, Karl Popper and Thomas Kuhn had a debate as Thomas Kuhn's theory did not incorporate this idea of falsification.
 It has influenced contemporary research methodologies.

 Thomas Kuhn is credited with having popularized and at least in part originated the post-empiricist philosophy of science.
 Kuhn's idea of paradigm shifts offers a broader critique of logical positivism, arguing that it is not simply individual theories but whole worldviews that must occasionally shift in response to evidence.

 Postpositivism is not a rejection of the scientific method, but rather a reformation of positivism to meet these critiques.
 It reintroduces the basic assumptions of positivism: the possibility and desirability of objective truth, and the use of experimental methodology.
-The work of philosophers Nancy Cartwright and Ian Hacking are representative of these ideas.
+The work of philosophers Nancy Cartwright and Ian Hacking is representative of these ideas.
 Postpositivism of this type is described in social science guides to research methods.